 Consider the story of Brother Jasper of Mary, F.S.C., the man credited with bringing baseball to Manhattan College in the late 1800s.
 Being the Prefect of Discipline as well as the coach of the team, it fell to Brother Jasper to supervise the student fans at every home game.
 On one very muggy day in 1882, during the seventh inning of play against the semi-pro Metropolitans, the Prefect saw his charges were becoming restless and called a time-out, instructing everyone in the bleachers to stand up and unwind.
 It worked so well he began calling for a seventh-inning rest period every game.
 The Manhattan College custom spread to the major leagues after the New York Giants were charmed by it at an exhibition game, and the rest is history.

-Or not, as the case may be.
+Or not.
 As it turns out, baseball historians have located a manuscript dated 1869 — 13 years before Brother Jasper's inspired time-out — documenting what can only be described as a seventh-inning stretch.
 It's a letter written by Harry Wright of the Cincinnati Red Stockings, the first pro baseball team.
 In it, he makes the following observation about the fans' ballpark behavior: "The spectators all arise between halves of the seventh inning, extend their legs and arms and sometimes walk about.
 In so doing they enjoy the relief afforded by relaxation from a long posture upon hard benches."

 Truth be known, we have no idea where and when the custom of the seventh-inning stretch began.
 Based on the evidence that exists, it's doubtful the phenomenon originated with William Howard Taft, or even Brother Jasper.
 We know it's at least as old as 1869, that it cropped up in various places afterward and that it eventually became a solid tradition.
 No record of the phrase "seventh-inning stretch" exists before 1920, by which time the practice was already at least 50 years old.